 Google Maps: Download offline maps for your first leg (Google Maps offline covers a smaller area per download than Hema, so you’ll need to re-download as you travel).
 Create your saved lists.
 Pin your must-see destinations, any pre-booked parks, and known fuel stops for remote stretches.

-All three: Do a test run.
-Pick a destination 200km away, use WikiCamps to find a camp there, use Hema to check the road, and use Google Maps to estimate the drive time.
+All resources: Do a test run.
+Pick a destination 200km away, find it in Big Lap Bible guides (or similar), verify the camp with WikiCamps, use Hema to check the road, and use Google Maps to estimate the drive time.
 If you can do that smoothly at home, you’ll be fine on the road.

 βœ…